vinuwa98/Cash-Coach/README.md

 ## Scope
-This application is for domestic use and for small retailers only and does not meet all the requirements of higher-level businesses.

 It can take a good market as it is usable by anyone who are willing to manage their expenses and aiming to save for the future investments and many more.